-If you’re not looking to read our full guide, why not cheat and just check out our infographic here…
+If you’re not looking to read our full guide, why not cheat and just check out our infographic design service here…

 The biggest concern presentation designers constantly need to overcome is creating something that is both educational and entertaining – a difficult balancing act to perform while still delivering the message!
 Keeping the audience engaged throughout the duration of the talk, be it for conference presentations or sales deck pitches, is an ongoing challenge no matter how experienced you may be, as audience expectations are always changing.

 So how can you keep them focused on the subject to create a memorable presentation that will stay with them long after it has ended?
 Before we talk about some of those ideas, let’s go over a few of the mistakes more commonly made when presenting:

 - Too much information: Even for sales deck presentations that only last for 10 minutes presenters always have to respect the attention span of their audience.
 The presentation is there to complement your delivery which should always be concise and to the point.
 Remember, there is usually a Q&A afterwards where anyone who needs further clarity can ask you to expand.
 Overload your audience with too much information they haven’t asked for and you’ll quickly lose them.

 - Ignoring the audience: This is a cardinal sin for any conference presentation or sales deck.
 You have taken so much time and effort to prepare and get the people there ready to listen – don’t blow it by getting too wrapped up in your world and forgetting everyone else in the room!
 Keep eye contact as much as possible and avoid looking at notes, the floor or keeping focused on the screen.
 Never turn your back on them as it’s a sign they are being ignored – even if that isn’t your intention.
 Once you do, it’s easier for them to switch off to you.
 Before you begin, always tell the room – no matter how large – what to expect with your presentation.
 That way there are no sudden surprises they aren’t ready for later on.